chrisl8/ArloBot/README.md

  - It is able to back up, which makes routing much better.
  - It seems to work very well with near default tuning.

-I am currently in proces of converting over to [Noetic ROS](http://wiki.ros.org/noetic).
+I am currently in process of converting over to [Noetic ROS](http://wiki.ros.org/noetic).

  # TODO List: